Original Submitted Documents

 April 2020 - Presented to the DRP (Did Not Receive a Passing Score)

-- The developer presented the project to the DRP at the April 1st meeting
+- The Development Team presented the project to the DRP at the April 1st meeting

 - Received a score of 75% - C against GHDMP and a 68% - D against CCIP

-- DRP invited the Developer to attend the May 6th meeting to debrief about the project, the scoring, and discuss solutions to bring the project in alignment with CCIP and GHDMP.
+- DRP invited the Development Team to attend the May 6th meeting to debrief about the project, the scoring, and discuss solutions to bring the project in alignment with CCIP and GHDMP.
 Areas of the proposal that needed the most improvement:

 - Build Upon the African American Cultural Legacy